gongyuqiqi/codingspirit.github.io/source/_posts/i-MX-8-getting-started-setup-environment.md

 $ repo init -u https://source.codeaurora.org/external/imx/imx-manifest  -b imx-linux-sumo -m imx-4.14.78-1.0.0_ga.xml
 $ repo sync
 ```
-Use **-b \<branch-name\>** to switch to use other branch if you want.
+Use **-b &lt;branch-name&gt;** to switch to use other branch if you want.
 Check on [https://source.codeaurora.org/external/imx/imx-manifest](https://source.codeaurora.org/external/imx/imx-manifest) to find all available branches.

 ## Start build
 ### Choose one graphical backend for your image